Today I will discuss the family connections of Hephaistos.

 Speaking of Aphrodite, she is the first wife of Hephaistos, a marriage arranged by Father Zeus as recompense for his ill-treatment.
 The marriage did not last very long, however.
 A famous episode from mythology details how Aphrodite had an affair with Ares and Hephaistos got suspicious of this.
 So he prepared a trap with a net, and on his wedding night, he thus caught the adulterous lovers in his own marriage bed, catching them in his net.
 Then he called all the Gods to bear witness to it and the Gods had a good laugh about it.

-The marriage was off course annulled after this, so Zeus arranged a new marriage for Hephaistos, a lasting one this time.
+The marriage was, of course, annulled after this, so Zeus arranged a new marriage for Hephaistos, a lasting one this time.
 His new wife was Aglaia, one of the Kharites, whose name means something like “the Smiling One”.
 It is fitting that the Divine Craftsman and Smith would receive as his wife the Goddess of Smiling, as a craftsman does when after all his hard work he has successfully made a finished product.

 Finally, he fathered the Kabeiroi and Kabeirides by the sea nymph Kabeiro.
 The Kabeiroi were divine twins – though other numbers of Kabeiroi are mentioned in ancient sources – and master metal-workers on Lemnos, who also oversaw the Mysteries of the Great Gods of Samothrake.
 The Kabeirides were three nymphs who, like their brothers, oversaw the Mysteries of the Great Gods of Samothrake.